avinashpandu/ADOAssignment2/readme.txt

 1)Check if the buffer pool has been initialized.If not,throw an appropriate error code.
 2)Traverse the contents of the page frame from the 1st node till last.
 3)If the page is dirty,set the flag to true.
-4)On success,return RC_OK to the calling function..
+4)On success,return RC_OK to the calling function.

 	Function : unpinPage